yasir-javed/vga_bram/README.md

 If you want to change the image, Matlab/Octave code is also shared that scales an image and converts it to hex file that is used to initialize BRAM.

+# Intructions
+Create a project in Xilinx ISE and select correct part number.

+Add verilog and UCF files to project.

+Copy temph.txt file in project directory.

+Synthesize the design, generate bistream, program FPGA and it should display an image if VGA is connected.

+For boards other than Nexys 3, you will need to change UCF file as per that board.

 Design is explained (in Urdu/Hindi language) in following video

 [![VGA display from Image in BRAM](https://img.youtube.com/vi/o46ejBICdhw/0.jpg)](https://www.youtube.com/watch?v=o46ejBICdhw)